-If the home directory does not exist, it will be created (including any missing parent directories).
+If the home directory does not exist, a ValueError will be raised.
 Thereafter, all the operations available are accessed via methods of this instance.
 If the gnupghome parameter is omitted, GnuPG will use whatever directory is the default (consult the GnuPG documentation for more information on what this might be).